Entry Level Talent Programs

-Potential applicants can apply for the Entry Level Talent Programs through Transport Careers Page.
+Potential applicants can apply for our Entry Level Talent Programs through the Transport Careers Page.
 Applicants must be an Australian or New Zealand citizen or Australian permanent resident at the time of application.

-Applications for the 2020 Graduate Program are now closed.
+Applications for the 2021 Graduate Program are now open until 9 August 2020.

-Applications for the Surveying VET Cadets are now closed.
+Applications for the VET Cadet Program are now closed.

 If you have any questions, please feel free to contact our Entry Level Talent Programs Team.